rtCamp/Frappe-Manager/docs/commands/list.md

 ## `fm list`

-List all benches.
+List all benches with status, runtime, installed apps and deploy state.

-Shows a table with status, runtime (mount/image), environment, installed apps, the deployed tag / base image, and path. --json emits the full inventory (including alias domains, seed provenance, restart policy) for scripting.
+A bench whose config will not load is reported as a warning and left out of the listing; every other bench still lists. --json includes it instead, as a row carrying the error.

 **Usage**: